Ziang-Lu/Flask-Blog/Deployment Options.md

 <br>

-## 3. Same Setup as 2, but Deployed to Cluster in Cloud
+## 3. Same Setup as 2, but Deployed to Cluster in Cloud (Deploye到集群)

 So far, we've been deploying to a single machine in a cloud.
 But what if we want to **deploy to a cluster in a cloud**?